 At the Confluence there is high groundwater and periodic flooding.
 For that reason, Meadowbrook Pond was created for flood management and for filtering sediments in the water.

 Flowing out of Meadowbrook Pond, the water continues to Matthews Beach and into Lake Washington.
 Sediments, if carried downstream, would silt up the outlet of the creek at Matthews Beach and then the water would back up and cause flooding.
 Filtering sediments out of the water at Meadowbrook Pond helps prevent flooding downstream.

 The Thornton Creek system flows from Shoreline and northeast Seattle through eighteen miles of tributaries.
-It was named for Washington Territory pioneer John Thornton who had a land claim at about N. 155th Street and Meridian Avenue North at the headwaters of the North Fork, though he didn’t live there.
+It might have been named for Washington Territory pioneer John Thornton though he didn’t live in Seattle.

 UPDATE: Construction fencing was removed on Friday, October 4, 2013 and on that weekend many people enjoyed being able to stroll in the Pond grounds once again.
 There is still a lot of work to be done in landscaping and tree-planting, and the area will look more “finished” as new ground cover and trees grow up in the spring.

 IMPORTANT NOTICE: A warning has been posted about dangerous levels of bacteria in the waters of the Thornton Creek Watershed.
 Do not allow children to play in creek water or in the Meadowbrook Pond, and it is advised that dogs should not drink the water, either.
 Scroll to the end of the report page to read the Microbial Trace Study of June 2013 by Dr. Jonathan Frodge.